Man Utd transfer news: Jesse Lingard set to seal West Ham loan after rejecting Newcastle and West Brom

-West Ham have agreed a deal to take Manchester United midfielder Jesse Lingard on loan for the remainder of the season.
+Jesse Lingard has passed his medical at West Ham, ahead of loan move from Manchester United for the remainder of the season.

-Lingard is expected to have his medical in Manchester before travelling to London to complete the move.

-If the deal is completed and Lingard is registered by midday on Friday, he will be available to make his debut against Liverpool on Sunday.
+Lingard would have needed to have been registered by midday on Friday to make his debut against Liverpool on Sunday, which is a possibility with his medical now complete.

 Lingard has fallen down the pecking order at Old Trafford, failing to make a Premier League appearance this season, and has been looking to secure a move away to get more first-team minutes.